Digital Detox - 9 Steps to Mental Clarity

 A digital detox changed that, bringing clarity like a fog lifting at dawn.

-A 2022 study shows reducing screen time by 1 hour daily boosts focus by 25% (Journal of Behavioral Addictions, 2022) [ref: 2].
+A 2022 study shows reducing screen time by 1 hour daily may help improve focus (Journal of Behavioral Addictions, 2022).

 This vibrant guide shares 9 proven steps to reclaim your mental clarity, weaving mindfulness and intention into your day.

+Ready to thrive?
 Explore how this fits your holistic journey in our Personalised Wellness Blueprint.

 Why Digital Detox Boosts Mental Clarity